Background: Apoptosis proteins have a key role in the development and the

 proliferation and death.
 The function of apoptosis protein is closely related to its subcellular

-Objective: Therefore, prediction of apoptosis protein subcellular localization is a meaningful task.
+Objective: Prediction of apoptosis protein subcellular localization is a meaningful task.

 second-order moving average descriptor, nonnegative matrix factorization based on